 During the aftermath of past hurricanes, it became necessary for the adjusters and our Building & Construction Department to contact entity personnel to gain entrance to damaged facilities.
-In most cases, the Diocesan entity personnel were not able to gain access to the premises because the entities were closed for several days or weeks.
+In most cases, the Diocesan entity personnel were not on able to gain access to the premises because the entities were closed for several days or weeks.
 We have enclosed a blank Hurricane/Emergency Entity Contact Information form.
-We are requesting that you provide the Pastor's contact information and in addition, please provide name, position and telephone number for two, entity personnel (Property/Plant Managers) that we can contact in the event you cannot be reached during or after a hurricane or emergency situation.
-Since we experience telephone outages we need two telephone numbers for each person (landline and cellular).
-The completed form should be emailed to irancano@theadom.org, or faxed to Ms. Janet Rancano at 305-754-6792.
+We are requesting that you provide the Pastor's contact information.
+In addition, please provide name, position and telephone number for one, or preferably two, entity personnel (Property/Plant Managers) that we can contact in the event you cannot be reached during or after a hurricane or emergency situation.
+Since we experience telephone outages in many areas of both land lines and cellular phones, we need two telephone numbers for each person.
+The completed form should be emailed to jrancano@theadom.org, or faxed to Ms. Janet Rancano at 305-754-6792.
 This information will remain confidential and only be used by the ADOM Building and Property Office Staff in the case of an emergency.
-For those entities that are forced to evacuate, please notify the appropriate person on the Diocesan Area Dean Contact list (attached herewith).
+For those entities that are forced to evacuate, please notify the appropriate person on the Diocesan Area Dean contact list (attached herewith).